 Enhance partner commitment, capability to protect the lives and interests of AmCits in Lebanon.

-Problem Statement: Addressing violent extremism in Lebanon is complicated by the fact that the biggest VEO in Lebanon – Hezbollah – is also part of the government.
+Problem Statement: Hezbollah maintains a militia outside the control of the Lebanese government.

 PD Initiative: By reinforcing the role of the Lebanese Armed Forces (LAF) as the only legitimate force capable of safeguarding Lebanon’s national security, we can erode a key part of Hezbollah’s narrative, bolster public support for the LAF and highlight the benefits of our strong bilateral relationship.
-Using PD resources to advance the Lebanese National PVE Strategy establishes us as partner in advancing Lebanon’s goals and expands Post’s role in the U.S. interagency CVE/C-ITN strategy without presenting additional risks to Mission projects, personnel and policy implementation.

-PD Activity 1.1-1: Media placements highlight the delivery to the LAF and ISF of U.S. material and training, increasing LAF military capabilities demonstrated in regional joint exercises.
+PD Activity 1.1-1: Media placements highlight delivery to the LAF, Internal Security Forces (ISF), and Lebanese national police force U.S. material and training.
 In partnership with INL, increase media related to: community policing; police professionalization trainings; judiciary and security trainings.